title. Musical River (Neo No Nero)

 collaborators.
 Jun Kamei, Wryneth Gay Mayapit, Praychayon Punda

 In August 2016, invited by the Japan Foundation, I participated in a summer camp called Hack The World held at IAMAS, a well-known media art school in Japan.
-We went on a field trip to Neo, a remote village in Gifu Prefecture, sitting by a beautiful river.
+We went on a field research trip to Neo, a remote village by a beautiful river in Gifu Prefecture.
 There we brainstormed ways to revitalize this aging village with media-art approaches.
-That's when our team came up with the idea of letting the beloved river of Neo set the scene for a lantern and musical festival, in the hope that it will attract youngsters back to the village and create opportunities for interaction between Neo's rural community and city dwellers.
+Our team of four came up with the idea of letting the beloved river of Neo set the scene for a lantern and musical festival, with the hope that it will attract youngsters back to the village and create opportunities for interaction between Neo's rural community and city dwellers.

-How it works: When our sensing device, installed in the middle of the water, detects a lantern passing by, it will play a musical note.
-As more lanterns float by at different locations, different sounds will be played, creating a symphony, one that is directed by none other than the river itself.
+Installed in the middle of the water, our "sensing device" will play a musical note whenever it detects a lantern passing by.
+As more lanterns float by at various locations where sensing devices are located, different sounds will be played, creating a symphony, one that is directed by none other than the river itself.

 I was responsible for the electrical design and programming.
 For this application, I used an Arduino with a Adafruit Wave Shield.